DevOps-Represent/mcp-server-workshop/typescript/animal-rescue-mcp-server/part-1-instructions.md

 npm start
 ```

-You should see your MCP server booting up on <http://localhost:8787>
+You should see your MCP server booting up on <http://localhost:8787> with output similar to below.

 ```
 > animal-rescue-mcp-server@0.0.0 start